 Canine Partners is a registered charity that transforms the lives of people with physical disabilities by partnering them with assistance dogs.
 Our amazing dogs bring a greater independence and quality of life to their partners, offering support, security, companionship, and practical help with everyday household tasks.

-Canine Partners are looking for caring family homes in West Sussex, East Sussex and Surrey to raise, socialise and train puppies and young dogs up to the age of 18 months old.
+Canine Partners are looking for caring family homes in West Sussex, East Sussex, Surrey and Hampshire to raise, socialise and train puppies and young dogs up to the age of 18 months old.

 If you can support Canine Partners by helping raise and train one of our puppies or dogs, we would love to hear from you.